2024–25 Villanova Wildcats men's basketball team

 The 2024–25 Villanova Wildcats men's basketball team represented Villanova University in the 2024–25 NCAA Division I men's basketball season.
 Led by coach Kyle Neptune in his third season as a head coach, the Wildcats played their home games at the Finneran Pavilion on the school's campus in the Philadelphia suburb of Villanova, Pennsylvania and Wells Fargo Center as members of the Big East Conference.
 They finished the season 19–14, 11–9 in Big East play to finish in sixth place.
 They defeated Seton Hall in the first round of the Big East tournament before losing to UConn in the quarterfinals.
 They accepted a bid to the inaugural College Basketball Crown tournament.

 On March 15, 2025, the school fired head coach Kyle Neptune.
 Assistant coach Mike Nardi was named interim coach for the postseason tournament.
 On March 30, the school named Maryland head coach Kevin Willard the team's new head coach.

 Previous season

 The Wildcats finished the 2023–24 season 18–16, 10–10 in Big East play, to tie for sixth place.
 They defeated DePaul in the opening round of the 2024 Big East tournament before losing to Marquette in the quarterfinals.
-The Wildcats received an at-large bit to the NIT, losing in the first round to VCU.
+The Wildcats received an at-large bid to the NIT, losing in the first round to VCU.